kyma-project/istio/docs/user/00-10-overview-istio-controller.md

 kyma-project.io/module: istio
 ```

-Run this command to get all resources created by the istio module:
+Run this command to get all resources created by the Istio module:

 ```bash
 kubectl get all|<resources-kind> -A -l kyma-project.io/module=istio